jentery/506v2/portfolio.md

 Specs for your audio file: 5-10 minutes of you analyzing audio, plus a one- or two-sentence description of the recording and a list of works mentioned in it

-This week, we'll listen to recordings of Brion Gysin and William S. Burroughs's "Recalling All Active Agents" (1960), Laurie Anderson's *O Superman* (1981), Alvin Lucier's *I Am Sitting in a Room* (1969-70), Steve Reich's *Come Out* (1966), Delia Derbyshire's "Ziwzih Ziwzih OO-OO-OO" (1967), dub by King Tubby (1960s and '70s), and DJ Kool Herc's breakbeats (1970s).
+This week, we'll listen to recordings of Brion Gysin and William S. Burroughs's "Recalling All Active Agents" (1960), Laurie Anderson's *O Superman* (1981), Alvin Lucier's *I Am Sitting in a Room* (1969-70), Steve Reich's *Come Out* (1966), Delia Derbyshire's "Ziwzih Ziwzih OO-OO-OO" (1967), dub by King Tubby (1960s and '70s), and DJ Kool Herc's breakbeats (1970s and '80s).
 I'll point you to related material that may be of interest.

 ## Step 8 (Nov.
 3rd): Let's Bib